Translate

 Teaching Assistant: Mrs. Garland

-We are looking forward to our second term of learning together.
+We are looking forward to our final term of learning together – the terms seem to be flying by!
 We want you to see all of the amazing learning that takes place at school so please do check Tapestry for updates, memos and photos and there is a roundup of learning in our weekly school newsletter.

 English